Required Permission: Settings management (Read more about permissions in User Groups)

 3. Change Graph type to Cosmos DB.

-4. Enter Hosts, Port, Database, Graph, and Key.
+4. Enter Hosts, Port, Database, Graph, Key, Partition Key, and Threads.

 Configuration